ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 LST is mainly determined by the longitude of a location, but due to the eccentricity of Earth's orbit, it also depends on the day of year (see `equation of time <https://en.wikipedia.org/wiki/Equation_of_time>`__).
-However, since this correction is at most ~15 min, which is usually smaller than the highest frequency output of CMIP6 models (1 hr), we ignore that here, and use the **mean** LST, which solely depends on longitude:
+However, this correction is at most ~15 min, which is usually smaller than the highest frequency output of CMIP6 models (1 hr) and smaller than the time scale for diurnal evolution of meteorological phenomena (which is in the order of hours, not minutes).
+Thus, instead, we use the **mean** LST, which solely depends on longitude:

 .. math::